 2. Keep the insurer happy

 While the HSE criticised some insurers for disproportionate requirements, it praised one large commercial insurer who has been willing “to dispense with paperwork risk assessments where other methods can provide effective assurance that risks are well-managed.”
 Expect to see greater acceptance by insurers and regulators of shared cloud-stored risk assessments, and other technology-based ways of identifying and managing risks.

 Paper checklists stored in box files can be replaced with automated audit schedules, where any exceptions are identified to a responsible person for action.
 Instead of mountains of paperwork in different places, accessible and structured online data will give the insurer reassurance that you are doing everything reasonable to manage safety.
 A dedicated safety audit software will let you store all templates in one location, track audit completion and view auditing trends across your business.

 3. Suppliers - Don't rely on accreditation

 Accreditation schemes have become standard in some industries, but the HSE is sceptical about their value.
-The report points out that “organizations should be able to demonstrate their approach to risk management without implementing a standard or being certified against it”.
-For small businesses and low-risk businesses, the HSE are clear “a formalized management system approach is not necessarily the most appropriate model.”
+The report points out that “organisations should be able to demonstrate their approach to risk management without implementing a standard or being certified against it”.
+For small businesses and low-risk businesses, the HSE is clear “a formalised management system approach is not necessarily the most appropriate model.”
 Money spent on generating the “parallel” health and safety system paperwork to pass an audit could instead be spent on systems that genuinely improve health and safety management.